-Clarity between a manager and direct report around expectations and how that will impact compensation is highly desirable.
+Clarity between a manager and a direct report around expectations and how that will impact compensation is highly desirable.
 People like knowing what their performance is being judged on - they like knowing the targets and what it will take to win.

 In his book, Measure What Matters, John Doerr outlines a few key areas where MBOs may fall short.
-They are typically only set on the annual time horizon, which in today’s fast-moving world can be impractical as things change quarterly, monthly or even more frequently in many industries.
+They are typically only set on the annual time horizon, which in today’s fast-moving world can be impractical as things change quarterly, monthly, or even more frequently in many industries.
 They set a clear “what” without a well-defined “how.”
-They tend to be private, siloed and tied to compensation.
+They tend to be private, siloed, and tied to compensation.
 They are generally pushed top-down rather than set collaboratively, and they can encourage contributors to be more risk-averse.

-In his HBR Article “Management by Whose Objectives,” Harry Levinson explains that traditional MBOs have many problems, like potentially stifling innovation or motivating employees to focus too much on the numbers at the expense of the bigger strategic picture (think Wells Fargo account scandal).
+In his HBR Article “Management by Whose Objectives,” Harry Levinson explains that traditional MBOs have many problems, like potentially stifling innovation or motivating employees to focus too much on the numbers at the expense of the bigger strategic picture (think the Wells Fargo account scandal).
 This traditional approach leaves out human components - like personal goals and strengths outside the compensation structure - that can be more motivating.

 Another goal-setting framework that has become increasingly popular is OKRs, which stands for Objectives and Key Results.
 This is a collaborative process popularized by companies like Google and Intel but has been adopted by companies of all sizes and in all industries.
 Visual learner?
 Check out our OKR Explained Video.

 Rather than being top-down like MBOs, OKRs are more collaborative and transparent.
-The Objective, like an MBO, outlines what needs to be done, and the Key Results get into the how, so many people find this method more helpful for execution.
+The Objective, like an MBO, outlines what needs to be done, and the Key Results get into the how so many people find this method more helpful for execution.

 The time horizon on OKRs is more fluid (not always annual), and they typically are not directly tied to compensation in the same way.
 The transparent and public nature of OKRs makes it easier to align and cascade goals throughout the organization and eliminate some of the silos that can happen when goals are created in isolation.

 The relationship between OKRs can be difficult to visualize and understand in practice - especially as your company grows, it can be hard to effectively communicate and focus on a few top things collectively.
 When goals are set from the bottom up, it can also be hard to get buy-in at the top for some of the work being done.
 It can also be a heavy lift to implement OKRs because it requires a high level of commitment and discipline as well as an investment in training and set-up time upfront.
 This blog article provides a more detailed look at OKRs vs. KPIs.